This post may contain affiliate links.

-Had we traded the Tiffin in, and rolled that extra depreciation into a new RV loan (as many do), we would have had net depreciation of $50,000 – or $1,111 /month.
+Had we traded the Tiffin in and rolled that extra depreciation into a new RV loan (as many do), we would have had a net depreciation of $50,000 – or $1,111 /month.
 OUCH!

 Above all, everything with wheels depreciates, and our RV life isn’t just a vacation.

-It’s the vehicle that allows us to live, work and travel as we roam North America.
-Moreover, we don’t have another home / mortgage payment, so think of it more like rent.
+It’s the vehicle that allows us to live, work, and travel as we roam North America.
+Moreover, we don’t have another home/mortgage payment, so think of it as rent.

 Depreciation on RV #2 – 1999 Country Coach diesel motorhome

 To recap, in March 2018, we purchased our Country Coach diesel motorhome for $25K ($26,500 including taxes).
-Our decision to buy a much older RV (19 years old, but high quality) for our second RV was multifaceted.
-Obviously, after $556/month depreciation on our first RV, we wanted to minimize depreciation even more next time around.
+Our decision to buy a much older RV (19 years old but high quality) for our second RV was multifaceted.
+Obviously, after the $556/month depreciation on our first RV, we wanted even more to minimize depreciation next time around.

-Still, we managed to negotiate 28% down from the asking price of $35K (originally 50K) to $25K, which was just above dealer wholesale price.
+Still, we negotiated 28% down from the asking price of $35K (originally 50K) to $25K, which was just above the dealer’s wholesale price.

 No, we didn’t get any special favors or deals.

-We were simply experienced, well informed buyers who recognized an ideal purchasing scenario.
-Then used all of that to our advantage to negotiate HARD.
+We were simply experienced, well-informed buyers who recognized an ideal purchasing scenario.
+Then we used all of that to our advantage to negotiate HARD.
 And we also took the risk of buying the RV ‘as is’ with no dealer warranty.

-We knew the trade off in buying this older RV would mean higher RV repair costs and maintenance.
+We knew the trade-off in buying this older RV would mean higher RV repair costs and maintenance.
 And it did!
-Discouraged by seeing how (poorly) RVs are built during multiple RV factory tours and with so few that suited our more modern style and our need for two separate work spaces – we took on a DIY RV renovation.
+Discouraged by seeing how RVs are built during multiple RV factory tours and with so few that suited our more modern style and our need for two separate work spaces – we took on a DIY RV renovation.